 As of December 31, 2020, our cash and cash equivalents totaled approximately \$24.2 million and short-term marketable securities totaled \$39.5 million.
 On February 28, 2020, we entered into a securities purchase agreement with certain institutional investors for a private placement, which closed on March 4, 2020, of our equity securities for aggregate gross proceeds of approximately \$65.0 million, and net proceeds to the Company of approximately \$59.9 million, after deducting estimated offering expenses payable by the Company.
 On November 10, 2020, we entered into a sales agreement to sell shares of our common stock having aggregate sales proceeds of up to \$50.0 million from time to time.
 In connection with this sales agreement, we raised aggregate gross proceeds of approximately \$20.0 million, and net proceeds to the Company of approximately \$19.1 million during 2020.
-On January 11, 2021, the Company completed an underwritten public offering of our common stock for aggregate gross proceeds of approximately \$143.7 million, and net proceeds to the Company stock for aggregate gross proceeds of approximately \$143.6 million, after deducting estimated offering expenses payable by the Company.
+On January 11, 2021, the Company completed an underwritten public offering of our common stock for aggregate gross proceeds of approximately \$134.6 million, after deducting estimated offering expenses payable by the Company spayable by the Company.